 We were a party to certain interest rate swap agreements to manage our exposure to changes in interest rates.
 We entered into fixed-to-floating interest rate swap agreements associated with a portion of our fixed-rate senior notes.
 We accounted for our fixed-to-floating interest rate swaps as fair value hedges.
 In 2012, we entered into and terminated fixed-to-floating interest rate swap agreements with an aggregate notional amount of \$200.0 million related to NuStar Logistics' 4.75% senior notes issued on February 2, 2012.
 Under the terms of these interest rate swap agreements, we received a fixed rate of 4.75% and paid a variable rate based on one month USD LIBOR plus a percentage that varied with each agreement.
-We also terminated fixed-to-floating interest rate swap agreements, we received a fixed rate of 4.8% and paid a variable rate based on one month USD LIBOR, plus a percentage that varied based on one month USD LIBOR, plus a percentage that variable rate based on one month USD LIBOR and paid a variable rate based on one month USD LIBOR, plus a percentage that variable rate based on one month USD LIBOR interest rate swap agreements, we received a fixed rate of 4.8% and paid a variable rate based on one month USD LIBOR, plus a percentage that varies with each agreement.
+We also terminated fixed-to-floating interest rate swap agreements with an aggregate notional amount of \$270.0 million associated with NuStar Logistics' 4.80% senior notes.
+Under the terms of these interest rate swap agreements, we received a fixed rate of 4.8% and paid a variable rate based on one month USD LIBOR, plus a percentage that varies with each agreement.
 We received \$19.7 million in connection with the terminations, which we are amortizing into "Interest expense, net" over the remaining lives of the 4.80% and 4.75% senior notes.
 The termination payments are included in cash flows from financing activities on the consolidated statements of cash flows.
 We had no fixed-to-floating interest rate swaps as of December 31, 2013 and 2012.